houseabsolute/precious/README.md

 path_args   = "file"
 ```

-This runs the command once per file, passing the file as a single argument to
+This runs the command once per file with the working directory for the command
-the command.
-The working directory for the command will be the project root.
+as the project root.
+The command will be passed a relative path to the file
+from the root as a single argument to the command.

 #### `invoke`